Why It Helps To Write About What Lives Under The Surface

 It just means the part of your system that learned threat, shame, appeasement, withdrawal, or hypervigilance may not be reachable through insight alone when you are activated.

-Trauma is often not stored as a story — tt is stored as expectation.
+Trauma is often not stored as a clear narrative, but as expectation felt in the body.

 As sensation.